 |Experience||1-3 years' nursing experience; some jobs require pediatric, oncology or medical-surgical nursing experience|

 To become a pediatric oncology nurse, one must first become a registered nurse.
-RN training usually is offered through a bachelor's or associate's degree program in nursing.
+RN training usually is offered through an associate's or bachelor's degree program in nursing.
+Associate's degree programs in nursing can be found at 2-year community, technical, and vocational colleges as well as some private schools.
 Programs leading to a Bachelor of Science in Nursing are generally offered through public and private 4-year colleges and universities.
-Associate's degree programs in nursing can be found at 2-year community, technical and vocational colleges as well as through some private schools.

-- Complete an internship or clinical experience in pediatrics or oncology.
-Nursing programs often require the completion of one or more internships or clinical experiences.
-Working in pediatrics or oncology can be an opportunity to gain experience with younger patients or people with cancer, which some employers require.
+Additionally, nursing programs often require the completion of one or more internships or clinical experiences.
+Working in pediatrics or oncology could be an opportunity to gain experience with younger patients or people with cancer, which some employers require.

 To become a registered nurse, one must pass the National Council Licensure Examination for registered nurses (NCLEX-RN) exam.
-While all 50 states use this exam, some states have additional licensing requirements.
-Some states have reciprocity agreements that allow registered nurses from other states to become licensed through a process called 'endorsement.'
+While all fifty states use this exam, some have additional licensing requirements.
+Some states have reciprocity agreements that allow registered nurses from other states to become licensed through a process called endorsement.

 Step 3: Gain Work Experience

-Once licensed, registered nurses might work in hospitals, cancer treatment centers, public heath communities, private physician's offices or clinics.
-Pediatric oncology units are often looking for nurses with 1-3 years of experience, preferably with skills in administering chemotherapy, working with children and delivering infusion treatments.
-These skills can be gained in medical-surgical units, pediatric units or other settings.
+Once licensed, registered nurses might work in hospitals, cancer treatment centers, public heath departments, private physician's offices, or clinics.
+Pediatric oncology units are often looking for nurses with 1-3 years of experience, preferably with skills in administering chemotherapy, working with children, and delivering infusion treatments.
+These skills can be gained in medical-surgical units, pediatric units, or other settings.

-- Obtain pediatric oncology nursing certification.
-Some employers prefer pediatric oncology nursing candidates with the CPHON credential.
+Some employers prefer pediatric oncology nursing candidates with the Certified Pediatric Hematology/Oncology Nurse (CPHON) credential.
 This certification requires a current RN license and 12 months of RN experience, along with a minimum of 1,000 hours of pediatric oncology (or hematology) nursing practice and 10 contact hours of continuing nursing education.

-- Obtain PALS (Pediatric Advanced Life Support) certification.
-Some employers prefer job candidates who are already PALS-certified.
-This certification can be obtained by taking a course through the American Heart Association or various colleges, universities and medical schools.
+Additionally, some employers prefer job candidates who are already Pediatric Advanced Life Support certified.
+This certification can be obtained by taking a course through the American Heart Association or various colleges, universities, and medical schools.